Mahfuz-Uddin/Computational-Finance-Final-Project/README.md

-# CSCI 365 - Computational-Finance-Final-Project
+# CSCI 365 - Computational Finance Final Project

 ### Overview <br/>
 The goal of the final project is to reinforce what you have learned in class and give you a chance to implement